CodeChefMUST/Algorithms/Contribution guidelines.md

 * PR should be created within a week of you being assigned to it.
 * At no point of time, you can claim more than 4 issues i.e. you can have at max 4 working issues, for this repository.

+If you're wondering how to create a pull request, then take a look at [this](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).